MightyPork/clpack/README.md

 automatically for every bugfix and feature.
 This can be enforced as part of a CI pipeline.

 The entry format is kept simple and readable, so entries can be added manually as well - e.g. if some contributors can't or don't want to use this tool.
+The generated CHANGELOG.md file can be freely edited after clpack updates it - just keep the header unchanged.

-_The tool is meant to be used with Git, but it is not required - it's just more convenient, as it can pre-fill some information from branch names._
+_clpack is meant to be used with Git, where it can pick up information from branch names.
+Git is, however, optional.
+You can use this tool with other VCS or none at all._

 ## Advantages over keeping the changelog manually